GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: "Change Entry Creator" would not work with Gravity Forms no-conflict mode enabled

 = 2.9.3 on December 15, 2020 =

 * Improved: Add search field to the Entry Creator drop-down menu